 However there are many other things that can also affect it.

 1. Manage anxiety and stress

 Having high levels of anxiety is a common barrier to libido for both men and women.
 This may be anxiety due to life stress or specific sex-related anxiety.

 People with an intense work schedule, caring responsibilities, or other life stresses may feel fatigued and, as a result, have a low sexual desire.

-All these can help you manage your anxiety:
+All these can help you manage your anxiety and stress:

 – practicing good sleep hygiene